-When I receive a video recording that is evidence to be used in litigation there are several activities, as a video forensic expert, that I employ during the video investigation.
+When I receive a video recording that is to be used in litigation, there are several activities that I employ during the video investigation.
 First, watching the file in its entirety, viewing the contents of that video, is important for the forensic expert examination and investigation process to completely understand what has been recorded and is being presented to the court.
-Secondly, whether I’m working for the defense or the prosecution I must understand the charges and how this video evidence relates to the charges being brought, whether it?s a civil or criminal litigation.
+Secondly, whether I’m working for the defense or the prosecution I must understand the charges and how this video evidence relates to the charges being brought, whether it’s civil or criminal litigation.

 The tools that are available to the forensic community today are much more advanced and can perform faster and more accurately than the tools that were used even a couple of years ago.
-So cases that have been tried and are on appeal can use new evidence as part of the appeal process, because, in my opinion, being able to increase the brightness on a section of video more accurately, or enlarge it with less pixilation and more clear imaging we have created a piece of evidence that was not available during the original trial.
-So in that particular case a video forensic expert can help with the appeal process.
+So cases that have been tried and are on appeal can use new evidence as part of the appeal process, because, in my opinion, being able to increase the brightness on a section of video more accurately or enlarge it with less pixilation and more clear imaging we have created a piece of evidence that was not available during the original trial.
+So in that particular case, a video forensic expert can help with the appeal process.
 And I have worked for several appellate attorneys over the years.
 There is an ever-increasing amount of video evidence that is appearing in litigation today and the demand for a video forensic expert to be able to authenticate, validate, clarify and present, as well as prepare demonstrative sections of that evidence is extremely important.
 By demonstrative, I mean to slow down and enlarge a section of video evidence in order to be able to more clearly and accurately see the events as they occurred.
-Plus, by adding this demonstrative element to the video evidence it allows the judge and jury to more accurately see what previously wasn?t seen on the video recording.
+Plus, by adding this demonstrative element to the video evidence it allows the judge and jury to more accurately see what previously wasn’t seen on the video recording.